Miloš Pavlović (racing driver): Karting

 Pavlović was born in Belgrade.
 His career began in 1991 in go-karts, winning two national titles the following year.
-He went in 1993 to Italy, where in his very first season, Miloš became regional champion of Italy, reached second place in the Winter Cup and was very successful in a dozen other races.
+He went in 1993 to Italy, where in his first season, Miloš became regional champion of Italy and reached second place in the Winter Cup.
 He became vice-champion of Europe in Portugal (Braga), and he came third in the World Championship in Italy (Ugento), and was named Yugoslav Driver of the Year.

-In 1996, Pavlović became the youngest-ever winner of the Karting World Cup, winning the prestigious "Ayrton Senna Trophy”, and was awarded in 2003 a prize for his contribution to the development of the sport by the governing body of karting, the CIK.
+In 1996, Pavlović became the youngest-ever winner of the Karting World Cup, winning the "Ayrton Senna Trophy”, and was awarded in 2003 a prize for his contribution to the development of the sport by the governing body of karting, the CIK.

 Formula Vauxhall

 During 1997, he tested in various formulas and completed the Jim Russell Racing Drivers School in Formula Vauxhall in England, winning at Donington Park.

 In 1998, Pavlović competed in the Formula Vauxhall Junior Championship.
 However, lack of finance meant that he took part in 12 out of the 16 races in the season, and finished in 10th.
 Staying in the championship for 1999, he achieved two pole positions, two wins and three podium finishes.
-He denied of a shot at the title when his gearbox failed at Thruxton, leaving him fourth in the standings at seasons' end.
+His gearbox failed at Thruxton, leaving him fourth in the standings at seasons' end.

 Formula Three

 He moved up to British Formula Three in 2000, debuting with new team RC Motorsport.
-He finished 11th in the standings with two top-five finishes, and moved back to Italy having struggled to find a budget for 2002.
+He finished 11th in the standings with two top-five finishes, and moved back to Italy having struggled to find funding for 2002.
 Despite this, he found a drive at Target Racing in Italian Formula Three, and won five races on his way to the title, and becoming the first driver from any of the former Yugoslav states to gain an FIA Super License.

 World Series by Nissan/Renault

-Pavlović stepped up to the World Series Lights championship in 2003, driving for Epsilon by Graff, finishing third.
-He won the title at his second attempt with Italian team Vergani Racing having won seven out of sixteen races, and duly stepped up to the main series.
-Finishing 17th and 11th in his first two seasons, he managed two wins with Draco Racing on his way to third in the championship.
+Pavlović competed in the World Series Lights championship in 2003, driving for Epsilon by Graff, finishing third.
+He won the title at his second attempt with Italian team Vergani Racing having won seven out of sixteen races, and moved on to the main series.
+Finishing 17th and 11th in his first two seasons, he managed two wins with Draco Racing to finish third in the championship.

 GP2 Series

-Pavlović stepped up to GP2 for 2008 with BCN Competicion, however was dropped after three rounds in favour of Brazilian Carlos Iaconelli.
+Pavlović competed in GP2 for 2008 with BCN Competicion, but was dropped after three rounds in favour of Brazilian Carlos Iaconelli.